Online Safety Newsletters

 You can find some practical guidance for parents and carers whose children are using social media by clicking here.

-Musical.ly allows users to create, share and discover new videos.
-It allows users to create short videos of themselves dancing, performing or lip-syncing to music and to share them online via their app.
+Misical.ly allows users to create, share and discover new videos.
+It allows users to create short videos of them dancing, performing or lip-syncing to music and share them online via their app.
 As with other social media sites users can set their profiles to private or public.
 You can access more information about musical.ly by clicking here.

 Snapchat is a messenger app that allows you to send photos, videos, text and drawings.
 The unique feature of Snapchat is that the message only stays on the recipient’s phone for a matter of seconds.
 Further guidance on where to find privacy settings, report abuse and deactivate your account can be found here.